smorfect/Google-Ads-Campaign-Analytics-SQL-PROJECT-/README.md

 ---

-## 🚀 Final Notes
+## 6. Final Notes
-This project demonstrates how SQL can be used to:
+This project demonstrates how SQL can be applied to:
-- Profile & clean raw ad performance data.
+- Profile and clean raw ad performance data.
 - Detect anomalies and improve data quality.
 - Conduct multi-level marketing performance analysis.
 - Translate raw data into actionable business recommendations.